Stories from Mums

 Share Your Story

 Your experience matters.
-Whether you're navigating fieldwork with a newborn, returning from maternity leave, or reflecting on a career shaped by motherhood — we want to hear from you.
+Whether you're navigating fieldwork with a newborn, returning from maternity leave, or reflecting on a career shaped by motherhood.
+We want to hear from you.

 * This questionnaire works with a Google account.
 If you do not have one, email us at mumsingeosciences@gmail.com to receive a PDF version.